hirefire/hirefire-resource-ruby/README.md

 This library integrates Ruby applications with HireFire's Dyno Managers (Heroku Dyno Autoscalers).
 Instructions specific to supported web frameworks and worker libraries are provided during the setup process.

+**Supported runtimes:** Ruby 3.2+

 **Supported web frameworks:**

 - Rails
 - Sinatra
 - Hanami
-- Rack
+- Rack 2+

 **Supported worker libraries:**

-- Solid Queue
+- Solid Queue 1+
-- Good Job
+- Good Job 3+
-- Delayed Job
+- Delayed Job (Active Record 4+, Mongoid 3+)
-- Sidekiq
+- Sidekiq 7+
-- Resque
+- Resque 2+
-- Que
+- Que 1+
-- QC
+- QC 4+
-- Bunny
+- Bunny 2+

+We run our test suites against these minimum versions and the current latest release of each runtime and library.
+Older versions may still work, but are not officially supported.

 ---